Minenik2/Whotopia-Systems/README.md

 Data is collected and displayed in a list from the DataStore API key "transactions".
 When one of these elements is clicked, a table is created displaying more details of the transaction.
 The details of the element is collected depending on the clicked element using a useState "selectedItem".

-#### Missing functionality: Pagination
-We also wanted to add Pagination to the tables showcasing commodities and transactions - especially in the Transaction History, since it can quickly become quite long.
-However, we were unsure of how to do this based on the <Pagination> documentation, and also due to a lack of time and prioritizing other functionality, we were not able to add this functionality.

-### Challenges & Known Issues
+### Challenges, Known Issues and Missing Functionality

 #### Known issue 1: Adding Multiple Commodities (Multiple-Commodities-Deprecated branch)

 Using the 'ReactFinalForm' system from the DHIS2 documentation, we attempted to implement multiple commodities.
 There were multiple challenges we faced when implementing this.
 Firstly, we had to make sure to update our API database system to be able to store multiple commodities in a single push.
 Secondly, the way we showcased transaction history was designed for a single commodity entry.
 We created an array list of commodities where you can store and add commodities.
 Using the 'Add commodity' button, the user will be able to add a new commodity to the list.
 Our thought process was that when the user selects a commodity, it would automatically update the chosen stock value, input and 'amount after transaction' as values into the specified commodity in the array.
 What happened in reality was that the onChange parameter from the DHIS2 library for SingleSelectFF did not work according to our intentions.
-If you put the method into it, it would not run.
+If you put the method into it, it would not run.\

 Therefore, you would have to invoke the method in the onChange={method()} for it to work.
 This was a workaround solution.
 Another workaround solution that was implemented as a result from the onChange parameter not working according to our wishes, was to add an EventListener with a method that reads the selected Select.InnerHTML target to find out what label the user has selected.
 An issue is that onChange is called on every 'SingleSelectFieldff' component in the file, causing it to run equal to the amount of times the user has added new commodities with the 'Add commodity' button.
 The onChange method runs multiple times, meaning that the current stock will change the stock of every single commodity to the same commodity's stock.
-We discussed solving the problem using keys or indexes and having that each time the onChange method runs, it would also run with the specific index that it is supposed to change that stock amount on.
+We discussed solving the problem using keys or indexes and having that each time the onChange method runs, it would also run with the specific index that it is supposed to change that stock amount on.\

 In the end, the major problem was still onChange being called for every single SingleSelectFF component that is on the file.
 Therefore, it only called the method with the unique parameters, via the label that the user has selected.
 We retrieved all this information using event.target.innerhtml instead, seeing that the onChange parameters for the string and event did not work.
 When we tried to implement the method how it is supposed to be, the method would not run.
 However, if it did in theory run how it was supposed to run, we believe many of these challenges would be solved.
 Ultimately, we decided not to implement this functionality due to time constraints and to prioritize other functions.
 The last working code is located on the Multiple-Commoditites-deprecated branch and is the last working version before changing resources to focus on other functions.

 #### Known issue 2: Can submit changes to commodity multiple times in a row

 All information in the form will be retained after submitting changes to a commodity.
 This will make it possible for a user to spam the Submit button, which is not an intended function.
 The form should preferably reset all information upon pressing the Submit button, thus making it impossible for a user to spam this button.

 #### Known issue 3: "Commodities changed" notification only shows up once